This page discusses some advanced features of the game and targets a more technical audience.

 DEBUG_CANVAS_LABEL(bool): draws a text label over every Canvas widget on the screen, showing its name or Actor ID and some properties, such as Level Position (LP) and World Position (WP) of actors within a level.
 LP is their placement in the level file and WP is their actual position now (in case it moves).

-Enter key at any time will open the developer console at the
+`) at any time will open the developer

-bottom of the screen (all gameplay logic is paused while the console is open).
+console at the bottom of the screen (all gameplay logic is paused while the

-Enter again without typing a command will close the console.
+Enter without typing a command will close the console.

 At the white > prompt you can type a command.
 Typing